 As the international response to the Covid-19 pandemic continues the public’s health and safety continues to be the UK Government’s priority.

-From 8 June 2020, there will be new rules in place for entering the UK because of coronavirus (COVID-19).
+From 8 June 2020, there are new rules in place for entering the UK because of coronavirus (COVID-19).
 The rules are for residents and visitors.

 When these rules are in place, you will: